Implants for patients with bone loss

 - Extraction of your damaged teeth using a PRGF (plasma rich in growth factor) we use your own blood to create plasma making your heal faster and more comfortable.

-- There are two types of treatments:
+There are 2 types of treatment

 The patient still has some bone in the front of the jaw bone: 4 conventional implants in the anterior maxilla and 2 zygomatic implants placed posteriorly.
 This is the most common, it has been used successfully for restoration of atrophic maxilla.
 This procedure is performed under local anesthesia and conscious sedation, the anesthesiologist attend to our consultation in the dental clinic.
 The patient is awake, very relaxed and the time passes faster.